 Anyway, there was a parking meter opposite the bakery’s entrance, and it wasn’t embedded in the sidewalk in the usual way, it was in its own discrete concrete plug, which was itself sunk into a hole in the sidewalk.
 It was almost like a tooth in its socket, and it was a loose tooth – idly, sometimes, I’d push the meter back and forth in just the way a kid plays with his baby teeth as they’re about to fall out.
 At some point, I grabbed the functional part of the meter and pulled upwards, and sure enough, lifted the thing up about half a foot.
 It was completely loose within the sidewalk.
 It would be possible, hypothetically, to yank it right out of there.

 It didn’t take long to bring Kevin on board.
 Mike was more reticent.
 This was theft of City property, likely a criminal, or at least provincial, offence.
 It involved risk.
 It might not go as smoothly as I envisioned it.
 We didn’t have a suitable vehicle.
-We worked on him, and wore him down, no doubt casting aspersions on his manhood, and we also managed to procure the necessary transport.
+And so on.
+We worked on him, and wore him down, no doubt casting aspersions on his manhood, and we also got ahold of the perfect vehicle.
 Jason happened to drive an enormous Plymouth Fury, a pure product of the Seventies, when everything was about length and wheelbase.
 The Fury was a classic land yacht, it was twenty feet long – no kidding, I looked it up before I wrote this, 20 feet long – and seven feet wide.
 You could fit a beluga whale in the trunk.
 All we had to do was persuade Jason to lend us his car, and that proved surprisingly easy.
 Then it would be simple: the parking meter, which was chest-high, and its sub-surface plug, maybe adding another foot, I figured, could be yanked out of the sidewalk, hidden in the trunk, and we’d be off in no time, home and dry at Domus in less than 30 minutes.
 Maybe then we could saw the head off and use it as a bar ornament!
 Or maybe just mount it in a corner somewhere!
 Oh boy!!